Craving Something Healthy...

 Plus, you have to agree that this dish is so colorful and bright.
 It’s a perfect way to eat the rainbow.

-One more thing about beets – they stain!
-It will come off of your fingers (although you can also wear gloves when peeling them) but be careful with your clothes.
-And if you have a wood cutting board, line it with a sheet of parchment paper so your wood doesn’t stain.
+One more thing about beets - they stain!
+It will come off of your hands with some lemon juice and scrubbing (although you can also wear gloves when peeling them) but be careful with your clothes.
+And if you have a wood cutting board, line it with a sheet of parchment paper so your wood doesn't stain.
+'Cause, trust me, it will.

 Beets will also stain the other vegetables in this slaw.
 That’s just a visual thing – it won’t affect the taste.
 However, if you want it to look all fresh and colorful, serve it immediately after tossing everything together.

-If you want to assemble this beet slaw ahead of time, just keep the beets separate and add them, and the dressing right before serving.
+You can absolutely make this up to 3 days ahead of time.
+Keep it in the refrigerator in a covered container.
+Just be aware once you add the beets, the slaw will begin to turn red.
+If you want to assemble this beet slaw ahead of time without having it turn completely red, just keep the beets separate and add them, and the dressing right before serving.

 Sweet Carrot Cabbage and Beet Slaw